 You find your vehicle with a water line visible halfway up your car door, layers of mud lining the interior of your beloved possession.
 The undeniable stench of a swamp fills your nose, becoming more horrid every minute longer it sits in the sun.
 To top it all off, the insurance adjuster probably won’t be able to make it out for another few days.
 What do you do?

 We have put together some important tips below for how to manage a flooded car.

 The Day Of

 DO NOT Start the Car

 First and foremost do not attempt to start your car.
 Even if you are just wanting to see if the car still works, the turn of a key can lead to engine damage beyond repair.
-To ensure you don’t fry anything under the hood, it’s best to also disconnect the battery if you know how.
+To ensure you don’t fry anything under the hood, it’s best to also disconnect the battery, but only if you know how.